The Injustice of Place

 Praise for The Injustice of Place

 Captivating and insightful, The Injustice of Place sheds new light on how the places in which we live shape so many aspects of our lives — from our jobs to our health to our children’s prospects.
-By interweaving big data with on-the-ground ethnography and historical analysis, the authors exemplify the best of social science today, and will surely help frame policy discussions in the years to come. — Raj Chetty, William A. Ackman Professor of Economics at Harvard University and recipient of the John Bates Clark medal
+By interweaving big data with on-the-ground ethnography and historical analysis, the authors exemplify the best of social science today, and will surely help frame policy discussions in the years to come. — Raj Chetty, Harvard University, recipient of the John Bates Clark Medal recognizing the economist under forty whose work has made the most significant contribution to the field

-Woven with vivid, first-hand accounts and bolstered by fresh data, The Injustice of Place convincingly knots present-day disadvantage to the long tail of racism and extractive capitalism.
-This book delivers new insights into solving today’s most intractable injustices. — Mona Hanna-Attisha, MD, author of What the Eyes Don’t See: A Story of Crisis, Resistance, and Hope in an American City
+Woven with vivid, first-hand accounts and bolstered by fresh data, Injustice of Place convincingly knots present-day disadvantage to the long tail of racism and extractive capitalism.
+This book delivers new insights into solving today’s most intractable injustices. — Mona Hanna-Attisha, Flint, MI, pediatrician and author of What the Eyes Don’t See: A Story of Crisis, Resistance, and Hope in an American City